FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 **How does it work?**

-An interesting difference between DBAP and KNN is that the user gets manual control over one of the main cœfficients in the underlying algorithm.
+An interesting parameter of KNN is that the user gets manual control over one of the main coefficients in the underlying algorithm.
 The parameter is called _Nearest Neighbour Spreading_.
 It sets a maximum limit to the number of speakers that the algorithm can use as neighbours - the parameter becomes available as a continuously variable percentage _for each virtual source_ in a Spat room.

 ![](../include/SpatRevolution_UserGuide_-064.jpg)